maxschlapfer/MacAdminHelpers/Office2019PackageBuilder/ReadMe.md

 ### Known Issues
-- No issues have been identified yet.
+- A "Help us improve" dialog shows after installation.
+I haven't found a solution to reliable configure this yet.